PasamonteG/SQLDI_Install/audit/notes.md

 2023-02-19 02:07:44.283889: I tensorflow_serving/model_servers/server.cc:391] Exporting HTTP/REST API at:localhost:8501 ...

+The core requirement is that the model folders must be accessible directly under /models But presumably there is a command switch for tensorflow serving to specify a different model directory.

 from zCX

 curl -d '{"instances": [1.0, 2.0, 5.0]}' -X POST http://192.168.1.172:8501/v1/models/saved_model_half_plus_two_cpu:predict